chaynHQ/ysm-backend/README.md

 A [NestJS](https://nestjs.com/) API server with [Jest](https://jestjs.io/) testing.

+If you'd like to help Chayn by tackling any of our open Github issues, please get in touch with us to express your interest in volunteering via [this form](https://forms.gle/qXfDdPgJxYwvMmVP7).
+We'll get back to you to schedule an onboarding call.

 ## Development

 Note: if you just want to run the backend service locally and not do any development work on it, you can instead skip to the section on how to run it in a Docker container.